symcode/mediawiki_symfony_bridge/README.md

 *Warning* If you allow username changes in your symfony application you need to handle the name change also in MediaWiki.
 If not the Extension will create a new WikiUser with the new Name and the old Wiki User will stay forever in the Database.

+### Groups

+If your Symfony User Object has an Method "getGroups", the Groups will be added to the wiki user

+(Your Group object need an getId() method)

+For the best result use the FosUserBundle

+### Group Namepspaces

+If you want to protect some namespaces only to group users you need to unstall the Lockdown Extension (https://www.mediawiki.org/wiki/Extension:Lockdown)

+And then pass a 3t argument to the AuthBridge constructor.
+This argument need to be your group manager symfony service name (FosUserBundle default is "fos_user.group_manager").

+After this the Bridge will add permissions for all symfony groups and create some group namespace where only group members have access

 ## ToDo

-### User Groups

-A upcomming feature will be to use the symfony user groups for the wiki groups.

 ### Correct Login/Logout redirect